Kotti/Kotti/README.rst

 An example::

-  kotti.secret = myhiddensecret
+  kotti.secret = qwerty
-  kotti.secret2 = myothersecret
+  kotti.secret2 = asdfgh

-To log in as admin, you would log in as ``admin`` with the password ``myhiddensecret``.  ``kotti.secret`` is used as a salt to the passwords in the default user database.
+With these settings, to log in as admin, you would log in as ``admin`` with the password ``qwerty``.

+``kotti.secret`` is used as a salt to the passwords in the default user database.
 Changing it will result in the user database's passwords becoming invalid.

 *kotti.session_factory*
 -----------------------